subframe7536/kysely-sqlite-tools/packages/dialect-wasm/README.md

 #### `WaSqliteDialect`
 you can choose not only `OPFS` but also `IndexedDB` as backend storage for better compability, maybe better for **polyfill**

+- only worked in secure environment, like localhost or https

 #### `NodeWasmDialect`
 you can choose to use `native file system` as backend storage, which is no need to recompile for different platform, useful for **Electron** app.